LinuxBegin/Linux-Verse/README.md

 [Flatpaks](https://www.youtube.com/watch?v=IG2wTCacEtQ&t=139s)
 [Appimages](https://www.youtube.com/watch?v=w9TbSqahpSs&t=523s)

+# Additional tips: <br>
+1. If you don't want to use the terminal for native package managers, you can use their GUI versions instead and these are:<br>
+   a) dnfdragora (Fedora-based)<br>
+   b) synaptic (Ubuntu-based)<br>
+   c) Pacman gui (Arch-based)<br>

+2. Kernel versions really Matter! any version above 6.2 can generally support 12 gen PCs but may result in unreliable performance.
+Moreover the logevity of your PC may also be affected.
+If you have the latest hardware (Gen 10 - Gen 14) i suggest using the latest kernel.
+For older hardware version 6.8 and above (below 6.14) tend to work flawlessly without any issue.

 # Best Linux Distros:
 Here are some of the best Linux Distros, each with a comprehensive Intro.
 I will provide the Links to the respective websites and downloads page.